NVIDIA/MinkowskiEngine/README.md

 ## Known Issues

+### Too much GPU memory usage or Frequent Out of Memory

+MinkowskiEngine is a specialized library that can handle different number of points or different number of non-zero elements at every iteration during training, which is common in point cloud data.
+However, pytorch is implemented assuming that the number of point, or size of the activations do not change at every iteration.
+Thus, the GPU memory caching used by pytorch can result in unnecessarily large memory consumption.

+Specifically, pytorch caches chunks of memory spaces to speed up allocation used in every tensor creation.
+If it fails to find the memory space, it splits an existing cached memory or allocate new space if there's no cached memory large enough for the requested size.
+Thus, every time we use different number of point (number of non-zero elements) with pytorch, it either split existing cache or reserve new memory.
+If the cache is too fragmented and allocated all GPU space, it will raise out of memory error.

+To prevent this, you must clear the cache at regular interval with `torch.cuda.empty_cache()`.

 ### Running the MinkowskiEngine on nodes with a large number of CPUs

 The MinkowskiEngine uses OpenMP to parallelize the kernel map generation.
 However, when the number of threads used for parallelization is too large (e.g. OMP_NUM_THREADS=80), the efficiency drops rapidly as all threads simply wait for multithread locks to be released.